zng-ui/zng/TODO/_current.md

 # Menu

 * ComboStyle, implement press on toggle, drag and release to click option.
+    - Need to transfer the mouse capture to the popup?
 * Support close animation in `Popup!`.
     - Needs the same mechanism we invented for `Tooltip!`?
 * Implement styleable stack `Menu!`.